moonbitlang/moonbit-docs/README.md

 }
 ```

-is automatically implemented by builtin types such as `Int` and `Float`.
+is automatically implemented by builtin types such as `Int` and `Double`.

 When declaring a generic function/method,
 the type parameters can be annotated with the interface they should implement.